-Ken Tsang is the Director of Technology & Marketing at Standard Market, a specialty food retail and restaurant group based in the Chicago area.
-As a senior member of the founding team, Mr. Tsang oversees Standard Market's communications, brand identity, public relations, and consumer insights, along with all IT-related functions.
+Ken Tsang is the Director of Technology & Marketing at Standard Market, a specialty grocery and restaurant group based in the Chicago area.
+As a senior member of the founding team, Mr. Tsang oversees Standard Market's marketing strategy, communications, brand identity, public relations, and consumer insights, along with all IT-related functions.
 Prior to Standard Market, Mr. Tsang worked as a strategy consultant at the Monitor Group (now part of Deloitte Consulting) and in operations management at McMaster-Carr Supply Company.
-Mr. Tsang holds an A.B. in History from Harvard University, S.M. in Computer Science from the University of Chicago, and M.B.A. from the Kellogg School of Management at Northwestern University.
+Mr. Tsang holds a Bachelor of Arts degree in History from Harvard University, Master of Science in Computer Science from the University of Chicago, and M.B.A. from the Kellogg School of Management at Northwestern University.

 Kirsten Villers earned her B.A. in Political Science from Duke University, followed by her M.B.A. from Northwestern's Kellogg School of Management, with concentrations in Finance and Not-for-Profit Administration.
 Ms. Villers spent her career working in investment and commercial banking at JPMorgan and its legacy organizations.
 During her time at JPM, she spent two years as the Business Manager for the CEO and CFO of Chase Commercial Banking, assisting in all aspects of running a $6 billion business.
 Subsequently, Ms. Villers worked at Chase Capital, focused on providing subordinated debt and equity capital to Chase customers.
 After leaving JPMorgan in 2009, Ms. Villers served as the CFO for a digital media start-up called Rogue Paper.